mht3/relative_quest/README.md

 If the install was successful, typing `relative_quest --help` should show a useful message.

-### Installing GERMLINE
+### Environment Setup
-Next, add the GERMLINE build to your path variable.
-The build is located in the `bin` folder.
+Next, add the GERMLINE build and relative_quest executable to your path variable.
+The build is located in the `bin` and the executable is in the `$HOME/.local/bin` folder if relative_quest was installed with `--user`.
 Assuming that you are inside the `relative_quest` folder, run the following command:

 ```
 export PATH=$PATH:$PWD/bin/Linux:$HOME/.local/bin